oracle-weblogic/cloud/acc/springboot-sample/README.md

 Please note the build job contains an extra build step which packs the default artifact (springbootdemo-0.0.1.jar) and manifest.json (ACCS descriptor from the *src/acc.resources* folder) into a zip archive.
 This archive is the desired format to deploy a Java application to ACCS.

-### 4. Configure Application Cloud Container service deployment ###
+### 4. Configure Application Container Cloud service deployment ###

-Now create deployment configuration which enable direct deployment to Application Cloud Container services after a successful build job.
+Now create deployment configuration which enable direct deployment to Application Container Cloud services after a successful build job.
 Change to **Deploy** page in DevCS and create **New Configuration** and set the following properties.

 - **Configuration Name**: any name to identify deployment configuration
 - **Application Name**: instance name in ACCS
-- **Deployment Target**: click on New and select Application Cloud Container... and define connection properties such as **Data center**, **Identity Domain** and **credentials**.
+- **Deployment Target**: click on New and select Application Container Cloud... and define connection properties such as **Data center**, **Identity Domain** and **credentials**.
 - **Type**: select **Automatic** which means auto deploy after a successful execution of the build job.
 Select your previously created job and its artifact to deploy.

 ![alt text](https://github.com/oracle-weblogic/cloud/blob/master/acc/springboot-sample/md.resources/deploy.config.png "Deployment Configuration")

 ### 5. Build and deploy the sample application ###

 Now go back to **Build** tab and execute again the build job for SpringBoot sample application.
-Once the job execution is ready (this may take a while) go back to your Dashboard and open Application Cloud Container Console.
-Note: if you can not see Application Cloud Container Services tile you need to switch back to the original dashboard where you can find ACCS section.
+Once the job execution is ready (this may take a while) go back to your Dashboard and open Application Container Cloud Console.
+Note: if you can not see Application Container Cloud Services tile you need to switch back to the original dashboard where you can find ACCS section.

 ![alt text](https://github.com/oracle-weblogic/cloud/blob/master/acc/springboot-sample/md.resources/switch.dashboard.png "Switch dashboard")

-Search the Application Cloud Container frame and click on  Service Console.
+Search the Application Container Cloud frame and click on  Service Console.

 ![alt text](https://github.com/oracle-weblogic/cloud/blob/master/acc/springboot-sample/md.resources/old.dashboard.png "Old dashboard")